se-unrc/notifications/SRS.md

     A regular user profile page will allow them to select those categories they wish to subscribe to in order to receive notifications, and also to edit their personal information given at the sign up stage.
 It should look akin to what is pictured below:

     ![Imgur](https://i.imgur.com/y6B7pl7.jpg)

+  * **Notification page**
+    A regular user notification page will contain a list with all the notifications they have received throughout their user history, and it will be distinguished wether the notification has been seen or not.

 ###### **Admins' pages**